nxp-mcuxpresso/matter/examples/light-switch-combo-app/nxp/k32w/k32w1/README.md

     the _announce-ota-provider_ command - basically, the OTA Requestor is informed of the node id of the OTA Provider Application.

 _Computer #1_ can be any system running an Ubuntu distribution.
-We recommand using CSA official instructions from [here](https://groups.csa-iot.org/wg/matter-csg/document/28566), where RPi 4 are proposed.
+We recommend using CSA official instructions from [here](https://groups.csa-iot.org/wg/matter-csg/document/28566), where RPi 4 are proposed.
 Also, CSA official instructions document point to the OS/Docker images that should be used on the RPis.
-For compatibility reasons, we recommand compiling chip-tool and OTA Provider applications with the same commit id that was used for compiling the Lighting Application.
+For compatibility reasons, we recommend compiling chip-tool and OTA Provider applications with the same commit id that was used for compiling the Lighting Application.
 Also, please note that there is a single controller (chip-tool) running on Computer #1 which is used for commissioning